luiscoelhodev/payever-assignment-luis/README.md

 # PAYEVER | BACK-END TASK

-This project was developed after a challenge proposed Payever for the position of Back-end Engineer.
+This project was developed after a challenge proposed by Payever for the position of Back-end Engineer.
 It is a task to create a simple REST application from scratch, using Nest.js, Typescript, MongoDB, RabbitMQ and communicating with an external API (<https://reqres.in/>) .

 ## Content